flowground/amazonaws-com-elasticbeanstalk-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteEnvironmentConfiguration
-### <p>Deletes the draft configuration associated with the running environment.</p> <p>Updating a running environment with any configuration changes creates a draft configuration set.
+<blockquote><p>Deletes the draft configuration associated with the running environment.</p> <p>Updating a running environment with any configuration changes creates a draft configuration set.
 You can get the draft configuration using <a>DescribeConfigurationSettings</a> while the update is in progress or if the update fails.
 The <code>DeploymentStatus</code> for the draft configuration indicates whether the deployment is in process or has failed.
-The draft configuration remains in existence until it is deleted with this action.</p>
+The draft configuration remains in existence until it is deleted with this action.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_